slindsey001/slindsey001.github.io/mcp-documentation.md

 Created developer-focused onboarding and integration documentation for MCP server workflows across multiple development environments.

-This work focused on simplifying configuration, improving onboarding clarity, and helping developers integrate AI tooling into their workflows with minimal friction.
+This work focused on simplifying configuration, improving onboarding clarity, and helping developers integrate AI tooling into their workflows.

 ---